Hoffmaniada: Theatrical

-On 24 August 2018, director Sokolov presented the film at the Brazil Stop Motion International Film Festival in Recife.
+On 24 August, director Sokolov presented the film at the Brazil Stop Motion International Film Festival in Recife.
 In the interview, the director stated the final cut removed many scenes and hopefully a DVD home video release will include the final scenes as well.
 In October 28, the film was presented at the Russian Seasons festival in Italy.
-In December 2018, the film's sets and dolls were exhibited at the Nicholas Roerich Museum in Moscow.
+In December, the film's sets and dolls were exhibited at the Nicholas Roerich Museum in Moscow.
 The film was presented at the Russian cinema Gorky Fest of 2019.
-On 5 May 2019, the film premiered in TV at the channel Russia-K. In 2019, Hoffmaniada released in Japan.
+On 5 May 2019, the film premiered in TV at the channel Russia-K. In that same year, Hoffmaniada released in Japan.
 The film was the highlight event at the Tokyo Photographic Art Museum.

 After the premiere in Russia, the film is currently being presented in a variety of film festivals for international distribution.
 At the Cannes Film Festival of 22 June 2020, Hoffmaniada was shown to the film market.
-In the Toronto International Film Festival of September 2020, the film was presented by Soyuzmultfilm.
-In the 41th virtual edition of AFM in November 2020, Hoffmaniada was presented to the North American audience.
+In the Toronto International Film Festival of September, the film was presented by Soyuzmultfilm.
+In the 41th virtual edition of AFM in November, Hoffmaniada was presented to the North American audience.
 Animation news website Cartoon Brew particularly commended about the film at the AFM, and denoted it as one of the seven most notable projects at the AFM.
-In September 2020, the Golden Mask Festival featured the film in the Amur capital of Blagoveshchensk.
+In September, the Golden Mask Festival featured the film in the Amur capital of Blagoveshchensk.